 For brining, not just any old bag will do.
 It must be strong and large enough to contain the turkey and all that brine.
 Where do you find a large enough bag?
 You can always just use a clean, food safe plastic pail.
 Then how does it fit in the fridge?
 Ziploc makes HUGE bags that are 3 feet x 3 feet (almost a metre!).
 They have a double ziploc closure and are really strong.

 This isn’t an affiliate endorsement, but it should be!
 I always support the entire set up by setting it in a rectangular plastic wash basin that we use for camping.
-It fits into the fridge quite perfectly, ensures the turkey is surrounded by brine, and I don’t have to worry about spills.
+It is the perfect size for the fridge, surrounds the turkey with brine, and is also spill proof.
 By the way, don’t be worried if you can’t get all the brine into the bag.
 As long as the bird is surrounded in brine everything will be okay.

 Sadly, this is the year I don’t get to brine a turkey for Thanksgiving.
 Our son and daughter-in-law are hosting this year so my job is to bring a dessert and a side dish.
 He caught me unprepared a few days ago when he texted to ask me how to make the turkey brine.
-I had all the photos ready for a turkey brine recipe post but had just never gotten around to writing one.
-Sort of strange when you consider that a major reason I started this blog was to pass on my cooking knowledge to my kids!
 So, this one’s for you Zack, even though you never read the blog.
 Perhaps someday you will!